 Classes & Workshops

 SCREENPLAY ANALYSIS.
 I recently led a script analysis discussion on THE FOUNDER, starring Michael Keaton, for the Screenplay Development Group.
 The group meets monthly on the Fox Lot to discuss the script for a film that will soon be hitting theaters.
 The group provides and excellent opportunity to get insight into what’s getting made and why while strengthening your writing skills.
-Come join us!
-You can find out how here.
+You can find out how to join here.

 WRITING THE PILOT WORKSHOP.
 I was back in St. John’s in May for workshops and panels as part of Scene and Heard hosted by the St. John’s International Women’s Film Festival.
 Read more here.
 It was wonderful to see everyone again.